 Independent directors are not employees and they do not participate in the day- to- day operation and management of the Company.
-They had expressed their views and opinions freely on subject matter without constraint.
+They expressed their views and opinions freely on subject matter without constraint.
 The Board is of the opinion that all the five independent directors continue to demonstrate conduct and behavior that are essential indicators of independence.

-Four of the Independent Directors namely Dato' Haji Ghazali B. Mat Ariff, Mr. Mah Siew Seng, Mr. Eu Hock Seng and Mr Ng Choo Tim have served for more than nine years.
-Upon the proposal of the Nomination Committee and deliberated by the Board, the Board agreed to retain them as independent directors.
+There are four Independent Directors namely Dato' Haji Ghazali B. Mat Ariff, Mr. Mah Siew Seng, Mr. Eu Hock Seng and Mr Ng Choo Tim who have served for more than nine years.
+Upon the proposal of the Nomination Committee and deliberated by the Board, the Board agreed to retain them as independent directors on the ground that they have the aptitudes necessary in discharging their roles and functions as independents directors.
+Kindly refer to the explanatory notes on special business in the Notice of Annual General Meeting for more details.
 With the alternate recommendation under the Code, the Board will seek approval from the shareholders at the forthcoming Annual General Meeting to retain the above mentioned independent directors.

 The Chairman and Managing Director of the Company are held by separate individuals and the Chairman is a non-executive director.
+The Chairman provides leadership to the Board whereas the Managing Director manages the business of the Company.
 This promotes separation of duties and accountability between the two of them.